 The reference tangential (x), radial (y), and axial (z) location and direction used to describe the location of the Hall sensor and the direction PM leakage flux measured are shown in Fig. 2.
 This is a 3 dimensional (3D) finite element (FE) model of a 7.5 kW, 6 pole IPMSM used for performing simulations under rotor eccentricity and local demagnetization faults.
 In this paper, the PM leakage flux in the axial (z) direction is used with the Hall sensor located at x=0, and at nonzero y and z positions several millimeters from the geometric center of the PM, as shown in Fig. 2(b) (y=4mm, z=5 mm for the Fig. 2 FE model).
-It was observed in previous studies that eccentricity and local demagnetization conditions could be detected with the x, y, or zdirection flux and with the Hall sensors at different locations.
-Measurement of the z direction flux was selected in this paper. as it was shown to be relatively sensitive to the fault conditions while being relatively insensitive to the interference from the flux produced by the stator endwinding current [18]-[20].
+The Hall sensor flux density patterns in the x-, y-, and z-axis directions as a function of rotor flux angle are shown in Fig. 3(a).
+It was observed in previous studies that eccentricity and local demagnetization conditions could be detected with the x, y, or z direction flux and with the Hall sensors at different locations.
+Measurement of the z direction flux was selected in this paper, as it was shown to be relatively sensitive to the fault conditions while being relatively insensitive to the interference from the flux produced by the stator endwinding current [18]-[20].

-If the flux inside the motor is measured with the analog Hall sensors at the given position, the leakage flux produced by the PMs can be measured directly with high precision.
+If the flux inside the motor is measured with the analog Hall sensors at the given position, the leakage flux produced by the PMs can be measured directly with high precision [21].
 Rotor eccentricity changes the relative distance between the Hall sensor and PM, since the Hall sensor is fixed to the stator, whereas the eccentric rotor rotates with respect to its own center of rotation.
 A 3D FE simulation of the Hall sensor measurement was performed as the rotor of Fig. 2(b) was moved between y=-0.5 mm and +0.5 mm in the radial direction.
 This corresponds to -62.5% to +62.5% airgap eccentricity for the IPMSM with 0.8 mm airgap.
-The results of the peak value of the flux density in the z direction plotted in Fig. 3 shows that it is very sensitive to radial displacement of the PM rotor due to eccentricity.
+The results of the peak value of the flux density in the z direction plotted in Fig. 3(b) shows that it is very sensitive to and changes almost linearly with radial displacement of the PM rotor due to eccentricity.
 If the IPMSM rotor is in an ideal, healthy, and concentric condition, the radial distance between the Hall sensor and PMs does not change.
-The flux measurement is therefore a symmetric

-Fig. 1 Schematic of Hall effect field sensor analog measurement and digitization for obtaining rotor position sinewave, as shown in the 3D FE results of Fig. 4.
+The flux measurement is therefore a symmetric sinewave, as shown in the 3D FE results of Fig. 4.
 If the motor is operating with dynamic eccentricity (DE), the radial distance between the PMs and fixed Hall sensor changes with rotor rotation, causing variation in the amplitude of the Hall sensor measurement.
-The Hall sensor therefore measures a distorted sinewave with asymmetric flux peaks, as shown in the FE simulation results of Fig. 4 with 30% DE [19].
-If the rotor PMs are not symmetrical due to local demagnetization or damage, the flux measurement of the Hall sensor is smaller when the defective PM passes the Hall sensor.
-The FE results of the Hall sensor measurement with one of the six PMs demagnetized by 5% is shown in Fig. 4.
-It can be seen that the flux waveform is distorted with the peak of the flux that corresponds to the demagnetized PM being lower.
-The peaks that correspond to the rest of the PMs do not change.
-The FE results show that Hall sensor based monitoring can provide sensitive and reliable detection of rotor eccentricity and local demagnetization by observing the change in the peaks of the flux measurements.
+The Hall sensor therefore measures a distorted sinewave with asymmetric flux peaks, as shown in the FE simulation results of Fig. 4 with 30% DE [19], [21].
+Although the FE results for 30% DE are shown, it can be deduced from Fig. 3(b) that the change in the peaks of the Hall sensor measurements would be proportional to the severity of DE.